logo2

 Polk directory ad - 1887

 In Oct 1879, the Haas company purchased the old Hahn brewery (25), which started in 1858 (4), burned in Jul 1873 (26), and was rebuilt but closed in 1875 (1).
-The mammoth stone building of the Hahn brewery (25) was located near the courthouse (23), and the 1888 Sanborn map shows a building labeled, "Formerly Haas' Brewery" on the southeast corner of Dodge St. and Montezuma Ave., although it should have stated, "Formerly Hahn's Brewery" since Haas still owned the building at this time.
+The mammoth stone building (25) was located near the courthouse (23).
+The 1888 Sanborn map showed a building labeled, "Formerly Haas' Brewery" on the southeast corner of Dodge St. and Montezuma Ave., although it should have stated, "Formerly Hahn's Brewery" since Haas still owned the building at this time.

 Eva Haas died on 16 Nov 1886 at the age of 61 and was buried in Forest Hill Cemetery, Houghton (12).
 According to ads in the Holland directory, the company was incorporated in 1887 (7).
 Joseph Haas was president, Adolph Haas was vice-president, and their brother-in-law (1), Christof Fox was secretary and treasurer (7).
 The daughters formed the board of directors (2).